 The written thesis or project is the culmination of a student's work in fulfilling the requirements for a graduate degree.
-The practice of applied research and the development of a resulting written document offer the student opportunities to demonstrate ability to incorporate into professional practice: a) clear grasp of the basic concepts of research; b) confident capacity to read and understand research articles in the literature including those across professional disciplines; c) effective development of a graduate-level research effort; and d) competent skills in writing a research thesis, grant proposal, or professional contribution report.
+The practice of applied research and the development of a resulting written document offer the student opportunities to demonstrate ability to incorporate into professional practice.